ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 ({{running-modes}}), a verifier OV can trigger redemptions for any of the available issuers.
 Each redemption token that a client holds essentially corresponds to a bit of information about the client that OV can learn.
-Therefore, there is an exponential loss in privacy relative to the number of issuers that there are.
+Therefore, there is an exponential loss in anonymity relative to the number of issuers that there are.

 For example, if there are 32 issuers, then OV learns 32 bits of